 Additionally, this demographic shift could have impacts beyond the number of housing units needed in Norwalk; as the size, type of home, and price point desired by these groups may differ.
-For example, as noted by Marcus and Millichap, there is a trend in renters treating apartments as long-term accommodations, rather than temporary, and the younger generation, especially, are looking for integrated technology and more amenities than in the past.11
+For example, as

-10 EMSI 2018.Q4 Demographic Overviews and CERC calculations.
+12 EMSI 2018.Q4 Demographic Overviews and CERC calculations.